deegpt/deegpt/README.md

 ### Hi there 👋 I'm Deepak
 I work In Amazon Development Center as a Customer Service Associate.

- I'm an aspiring Data Analyst.
-I love to play with Data, solving SQL queries give me a kick and put another level of energy to work harder and stick with it.
+An aspiring Data Analyst having the ability to analyze and interpret data using statistical techniques and tools.
+Love to work with data to identify trends and patterns, developing and implementing statistical models, and using programming language like Python to manipulate and analyze data.

+Understand how businesses operate with my experience till date and able to use data to support decision-making and drive business growth.

- 🤔 A dedicated learner, finding ways to land myself a Data Analyst Job.
+A dedicated learner, finding ways to land myself a Data Analyst Job.

 ### Things I'm good at:

 #### Abstracting ideas:
-I think I’m pretty good at spotting random patterns within things and making up abstract conclusions from what I see.
+Good at spotting random patterns within things and making up abstract conclusions from what I see.

+Able to clearly and effectively communicate my findings and insights to both technical and non-technical audiences.

+Able to identify problems and develop solutions based on data-driven insights.

+Love to collaborate with others and work effectively in a team environment is important.

+Proficient in a range of tools and technologies, including programming languages, database management systems, and visualization tools.

 #### Domain:
- Exploratory Data Analysis, Data Visualization and SQL, Excel, Tableau.
+ Exploratory Data Analysis, Data Exploration, Data Cleaning, Data Visualization and SQL, Excel, Tableau.

-#### Project Links:
-Data Science Portfolio Projects, Data Analysis Uisng Python.

 #### Languages:
 Python, SQL, Introductory HTML, Introductory Java.

 #### Libraries & Tools:
-Pandas, NumPy, Matplotlib, Seaborn.
+Pandas, NumPy, Matplotlib, Seaborn, Jupyter Notebook, VSCode, Microsoft SQL server, MySQL, POstgreSQL

 #### Vsiualization Tools:
 Power BI, Tableau